 Fake traffic is a widespread issue impacting businesses of all sizes.
 Industries dependent on online traffic or advertising for revenue are particularly susceptible to fraudulent activity.
 Our data analysis from diverse clients across different regions indicates that a business's industry can greatly influence the amount of fake traffic it experiences.
-Key industries like Retail & eCommerce, Software, Finance & Insurance, and Higher Education saw rates of 15.8%, 14.1%, 17.3%, and 15.7% respectively.
-The charts below detail the average fake traffic rate for each industry, the five most prominent threat types, and the top sources of fake traffic.
-Finance & Insurance Financial services, banking, & insurance
+A few key industries, for example Retail & eCommerce, Software, and Finance & Insurance, saw rates of 15.8%, 14.1%, and 17.3% respectively.
+The charts below detail the average fake traffic rate for each industry, the bot composition of the fake traffic, the five most prominent threat types, and the top sources of fake traffic.
+Finance & Insurance Financial services, banking, insurance